 Colorado prosecutes violent offenses aggressively.
 Serious crimes, like murder, aggravated robbery, aggravated assault, and sex crimes, carry significant penalties that can severely limit your freedom and future.
 If law enforcement has arrested you for allegedly committing a violent crime, you need to contact the Law Offices of Clifton Black, PC, immediately to discuss your situation.
 Our experienced criminal defense attorneys will fight aggressively to protect your rights and obtain the best possible outcome given the specifics of your case.

 Any crime where someone is harmed or threatened harm is considered a violent offense.
 Examples of violent crimes in this category include aggravated assault and murder.
 Aggravated assault comes in two forms: first and second-degree assault.
 Setting these two classifications apart is the extent of the injuries.
-If serious bodily injury occurred, it’s considered first-degree assault whereas bodily injuries will result in second-degree assault charges.
+Most types of bodily injuries will result in second-degree assault charges, while severe bodily injuries may result in first-degree felony assault charges.

 Sexual assault, also known as rape, is the only sex offense in Colorado that can be classified as a crime of violence.
 According to the Colorado Revised Statute, sexual assault is the knowing sexual penetration under any of the following circumstances:

 - Against the victim’s will

 - You know the victim is unable to understand the nature of the conduct